 Computing on Encrypted Data

-Here’s where things get really cool.
-Homomorphic encryption lets you do math on encrypted data without ever decrypting it.
-The math behind it uses ring homomorphisms where both addition and multiplication are preserved:
+Homomorphic encryption is pretty wild - you can do math on encrypted data without decrypting it.
+The math uses ring homomorphisms where both addition and multiplication are preserved:

 Here’s a basic version of how this might work: